yardnsm/blox-zsh-theme/README.md

 source PATH_FOR_BLOX.zsh
 ```

+---

+## Hacking

 ### Building from source

 To build the theme from source, simply run `build.sh`.
-It will concatenate all of the files in `src` into one, big file.
+It will concatenate all of the files in `src` into one, (not so) big file.

 ```console
 ./build.sh